 Data indicates that only 11% of low-income, first-generation students who enter college graduate in 6 years.
 This proposal provides wrap-around support to help ensure those students are successful in school and connected to career opportunities upon graduation.

 Future Forward Outreach for Tax Time Financial Inclusion

 Many families and individuals are not able to maximize their tax refunds and other income because banking services are often not accessible or affordable.
 This proposal would create informational materials in multiple languages informing low-and moderate-income tax filers of safer banking options and asset-building opportunities.

 More than 42 million adults in the US, including many in Pierce County, read and write below a third-grade level.
 This proposal supports learning labs with people with lived experience to help others learn to read, or read better, so they can have more confidence and function better in day-to-day situations.

-Welcome to our second Pitch to Ditch Poverty contest.
-This year we want the contest to lift up and highlight those big ideas that help mitigate the racial and social inequities that are so evident today, as well as those ideas that address the impact of the COVID-19 crisis in our communities.
+Welcome to our third Pitch to Ditch Poverty contest.
+This year, we want to renew our focus on big ideas that focus on social justice and help mitigate the racial and social inequities that are evident today.
+We also want to highlight projects that address the ongoing impact of the COVID-19 crisis in our communities.

-Pitch to Ditch Poverty originated from the realization that our communities are full of groups and individuals with big ideas to address the challenges in their communities.
+Pitch to Ditch Poverty originated from our communities, which are full of groups and individuals with big ideas to address the challenges in their communities.
 This contest recognizes that groups and individuals impacted by our communities’ challenges also have the knowledge and lived experiences that best equip them to visualize and implement community-based solutions to those challenges.

 The Pitch to Ditch Poverty challenge provides funding, support, and recognition to individuals and community-led groups who have big ideas and projects that address the racial and social injustices that disproportionately impact individuals in poverty.